sjfakharian/Data-Insight-Tools/Quantitative_Risk_Management.md

 - It is a coherent risk measure
 - It provides information about the tail of the loss distribution beyond VaR
-- It better captures the risk of extreme events[^1]
+- It better captures the risk of extreme events

 ### Risk Measurement Approaches

 Three principal approaches exist for calculating risk measures:

 1. **Parametric Approaches**: Assume specific probability distributions (typically normal) for risk factors and use analytical formulas to calculate risk measures.
-While computationally efficient, these approaches may not capture the complexities of actual market behavior, particularly during stress periods[^1].
+While computationally efficient, these approaches may not capture the complexities of actual market behavior, particularly during stress periods.
 2. **Non-parametric Approaches**: Use historical data without assuming specific distributions.
-Historical simulation is the most common example, where historical changes in risk factors are applied to current positions to generate a distribution of potential losses[^1].
+Historical simulation is the most common example, where historical changes in risk factors are applied to current positions to generate a distribution of potential losses.
 3. **Monte Carlo Simulation**: Generates thousands or millions of random scenarios based on estimated statistical properties of risk factors.
-This approach offers flexibility to incorporate complex dependencies and non-linear payoffs but is computationally intensive[^1].
+This approach offers flexibility to incorporate complex dependencies and non-linear payoffs but is computationally intensive.

 ## Mathematical Foundations of Risk Modeling